Police request Echo recordings for homicide investigation

 "It is believed that these records are retained by Amazon.com and that they are evidence related to the case under investigation," police wrote in the search warrant.

 Amazon has not sent any recordings to the officers but did provide Bates' account information to authorities, according to court documents.
-The company did not respond to CNET's requests for comment.
+The retailer giant said it doesn't release customer information without a "valid and binding legal demand."

+"Amazon objects to overbroad or otherwise inappropriate demands as a matter of course," the company said in a statement.

 Even without Amazon's help, police may be able to crack into the Echo, according to the warrant.
 Officers believe they can tap into the hardware on the smart speakers, which could "potentially include time stamps, audio files or other data."